Skip to content Skip to footer navigation

 Just under $1500 is actually pretty cheap for a heat pump dryer, but in this case it's a false economy

-While at first glance, this machine appears to be pretty energy efficient, it needs to run for much longer than other models to do the job – a huge 232 minutes – which means it ends up using more power per load than other heat pump dryers.
+While at first glance this machine appears to be pretty energy efficient, it needs to run for much longer than other models to do the job – a huge 232 minutes, which is almost four hours – so it ends up using more power per load than other heat pump dryers.

 Instead of buying this dud, you could take out a CHOICE membership, buy a top scoring dryer and come out ahead financially in the long run.